Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 To this end, you also want to show that you have passion and enthusiasm for your job as a trainer.

-At the end of the day, you are a professional motivator.
-It’s useless trying to motivate a whole other person when you can’t even be bothered yourself.
+You are a professional motivator.
+Trying to motivate a whole other person is useless when you can’t even be bothered.

 Step 2: Do Your Homework